 - Bake per instructions.

-Substitutions for this Super Healthy Banana Bread Muffins Recipe
+Substitutions for this Healthy Banana Bread Muffin Recipe

 There are a bunch of different substitutions for this healthy banana bread recipe.
 Work with whatever you have in your pantry/fridge!

 Wheat Flour: You can replace whole wheat flour with white flour but your muffins might be a little more dense.
 I would not recommend almond flour, coconut flour, or oat flour.
 You can not substitute these flours 1:1 with whole wheat flour.